davisbuilds/summarize/docs/extract-only.md

 - No summarization LLM call happens in this mode.
 - `--format md` may still convert HTML to Markdown (depending on `--markdown-mode` and available tools).
 - `--length` is intended for summarization guidance; extraction prints full content.
+- `--timestamps` keeps the plain transcript text but also exposes `transcriptSegments` and `transcriptTimedText` (JSON) and prints a timed transcript block when available.
 - For non-YouTube URLs with `--format md`, the CLI uses Readability article HTML as the default Markdown input (`--markdown-mode readability`).
   - Use `--markdown-mode auto` to prefer LLM/markitdown conversion without Readability preprocessing.
   - Use `--markdown-mode llm` to force an LLM conversion.